- Future Students

 To be fair to all students, ISS processes requests in the order in which they are received and cannot accommodate expedite requests.
 The standard processing time for all requests is 14 calendar days.
 Please plan accordingly.

-All questions regarding the requirements and process for Curricular Practical Training (CPT), Optional Practical Training (OPT), Reduced Course Load (RCL) and Program Extensions should be directed to:
+All questions regarding the requirements and process for Curricular Practical Training (CPT), Optional Practical Training (OPT), Reduced Course Load (RCL) Program Extensions and COEL (change of Educational Level) should be directed to:

 PLEASE READ AND UNDERSTAND ALL ISS REQUIREMENTS BEFORE APPLYING